capri1989/reveal.js/markdown/slides-upstream.md

 ## Idea

+* A built-in, web-based management/monitoring UI for Ceph
-* openATTIC goes upstream - Dashboard V2
+* Inspired by and derived from openATTIC: Dashboard V2
 * Will be the default management UI of Ceph

 --